Malak-Mansour/ReproducingFoundationalResult/README.md

 ```

 ##### Data to look at:
-1. min and avg rtt (that avg rtt is not much larger than min rtt, otherwise a queue would have formed)
+1. min and avg rtt (that they match what you set delay to)

 2. packet loss (that it matches what you set it to- percentage value)

 ### Using iperf3 with continuous ss-output file
-we will only be looking at the last line in the ss-output txt file since it summarizes all data transmitted in experiment run the following simultaneously.
+we will only be looking at the last line in the ss-output txt file since it summarizes all data transmitted in the experiment run the following simultaneously.

 Juliet: [3]
 ```